17-11-2010

 But in the context of strengthening the accountability of leaders, the law has provided another possibility: the action for damages brought by shareholders.
 This may be a group of shareholders representing at least one-twentieth of the capital, a shareholder acting alone, an association of shareholders.
 We're talking about derivative action.

 But this action requires a great involvement of shareholders because it will proceed at their own expense, and damages awarded will go to the company.
-Therefore in practice this action is rarer than the derivative action university.
+Therefore in practice this action is rarer than the derivative action school.